Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 ### NVIDIA GPUs
 - Use **DLSS**
-- To maximize performance, experiment with lower presets like:
+- To maximize performance, you may choose to experiment with lower presets like:
   - Balanced
   - Performance

-I personally use a 5090, with the Nvidia App DLSS Preset M, and in-game DLSS Preset on Ultra Quality or DLAA.
+I personally use a 5090, with the Nvidia App DLSS Preset M, and in-game DLSS Preset on Ultra Quality or DLAA for 7DtD.

+The 7DtD Super Resolution mod is only for Windows OS!
+Not Linux, not Mac.

 ---